by Texas Homesteader ~

 So to observe the effectiveness, RancherMan & I sat on our porch swing to see if our little trick would work.
 Since the birds are used to us being out there they will tropically flitter about the porch area even in our presence.

 This is the perfect solution for us.
-There are still lots of birds for us to enjoy, but they stay away from the porch now.
+There are still lots of birds in the back yard for us to enjoy, but they stay away from the porch now.

 And because the fishing line’s almost invisible it doesn’t detract at all from the beauty of our porch.
 Now the bird poop won’t detract from our enjoyment of our porch either!